nik0lai/psychonomie_nl/src/content/pages/about.md

 Occasionally, NVP awards an honorary medal to people who have, in one form or another, greatly contributed to the field.
 The following people have been awarded so far:

-- Hans Smits
 - Maarten Bouman
-- Andries Sanders
+- Nico Frijda
+- Edward de Haan
 - Pim Levelt
 - John Michon
+- Andries Sanders
-- Nico Frijda
+- Hans Smits
 - Gezinus Wolters